Top 5 Breathtaking and Unexplored Places in the World

 Deep Caves

 There are a large number of caves around the world.
-It is too challenging to explore many caves due to unbearable weather conditions, sharp rocks, scalded water and slipping conditions in the caves.
-Some of the world’s underwater caves are uninhabited even because of the deadliest conditions of marine life.
+It is too challenging to explore many caves due to unbearable weather conditions, sharp rocks, scalded water, and slipping conditions.
+Some of the world’s underwater caves are uninhabited even because of the deadliest marine life conditions.

-The crystal caves and snow caves are also becoming too dangerous for expeditions due to unprecedented changes.
-Karst terrain, rugged landscapes with high elevations and limestone underlay, into which water can seep to carve caves, covers 20 to 25 percent of the earth’s land surface.
-There are probably tens of thousands of undiscovered caves that could exist out there.
+Due to unprecedented changes, the crystal and snow caves are becoming too dangerous for expeditions.
+Karst terrain, rugged landscapes with high elevations and limestone underlay, into which water can seep to carve caves, covers 20 to 25 percent of the Earth’s land surface.
+Probably tens of thousands of undiscovered caves could exist out there.

 Amazon Rainforest